Optimisation of Home Lighting Design based on Colour Temperature

 Moving onto the cool white lighting which creates assertiveness, focus and attention to detail.
 This is perfect for the work zones in the home which would be in the kitchen, home office, garage and bathroom.
 As this lighting temperature is useful for reading and focusing on tasks which require attentiveness.
 Some people may prefer to have reading lamps reading lamps. with cool white bulbs in the bedroom for reading and in the morning, to wake up.
 Cool white is for energising and keeps you feeling alerted.

 We have learnt that different colour temperatures affect our mood and function well in different environments.
 To either relax or focus.
 It’s up to you and your preferences, which colour temperature you would like in your home.
 Remember that “cool” is hotter than “warm” white colour temperatures.
-These terms aren’t intended to describe the actual temperature of the light flame, but the aesthetic temperature these lights generate.
+These terms aren’t intended to describe the actual temperature of the light flame, but are based on the aesthetic temperature these lights generate.